sagemath/trac_to_gh/Issue 8760.md

 # Issue 8760: change sage notebook to use HTML5 doctype, and also change the email part of registration form to actually use something from html5

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8760

 Original creator: was